akashudl/Git_Tutorial/README.txt

 11. git restore --staged <file> -> it removes file from changes from staging area to the working area. this only works if changes are in your staging area

+12. Diff between git rm and git restore ans: if you want to move the whole file back to the untracked state, then we do git rm, otherwise if we just want the changes to be moved in working area or staging area then we git restore. cmd -> git rm --cahced <file>

+13 ans